zonca/zonca.github.io-source/content/2018-03-03-zarr-on-jetstream.md

 Zarr is a pretty new file format designed for cloud computing, see [documentation](http://zarr.readthedocs.io) and [a webinar](https://www.youtube.com/watch?v=np_p4JBAIYI) for more details.

-Zarr is also supported by [dask](http://dask.pydata.org), the parallel computing framework for Dask, and the Dask team implemented storage backends for [Google Cloud Storage](https://github.com/dask/gcsfs) and [Amazon S3](https://github.com/dask/s3fs).
+Zarr is also supported by [dask](http://dask.pydata.org), the parallel computing framework for Python, and the Dask team implemented storage backends for [Google Cloud Storage](https://github.com/dask/gcsfs) and [Amazon S3](https://github.com/dask/s3fs).